maasuofficial/maasu-website/README.md

-  css/                - Any and all styling. hooks/              - Reuseable React hooks. routes/             - Manages all routes. utils/              - Any and all utility functions. index.tsx           - Main source file which initializes react, store, and renders DOM.
+  css/                - Any and all styling. hooks/              - Reuseable React hooks. routes/             - Manages all routes. store/              - All store management and types are contained within this folder. utils/              - Any and all utility functions. index.tsx           - Main source file which initializes react, store, and renders DOM.
 ```